ChenJiajunPhilip/Ship-hulls-using-DNN/README.md

 The shape of a ship's hull and how deeply a ship is submerged underwater affects the drag acting on it while moving through the water.
 Given that the shape of the shap's hull can be modelled by 45 arbitrary parameters with their associated values, I created a neural network that can predict what are the optimal values for these 45 parameters, given its draft (how deeply each ship is submerged underwater.

 ## Acknowledgement
-I thank Mr Wong Jiancheng, wongj@ihpc.a-star.edu.sg, for providing me the opportuity to work on this project.
+I thank my supervisor Mr Wong Jiancheng, wongj@ihpc.a-star.edu.sg, for providing me the opportuity to work on this project.